Stock events for Dominion Energy, Inc. (D)

 D’s Geographic footprint

-Dominion Energy supplies electricity to parts of Virginia, North Carolina, and South Carolina.
-It provides natural gas services to parts of Utah, Idaho, Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
-The company also has electricity generation facilities located in Indiana, Illinois, Connecticut, and Rhode Island.
+Dominion Energy's operations are primarily within the United States, serving customers across 16 states.
+The company supplies electricity in parts of Virginia, North Carolina, and South Carolina, and provides natural gas to parts of Utah, Idaho, Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
+Dominion Energy has generation facilities in Indiana, Illinois, Connecticut, and Rhode Island, and operates 80 locations across seven states, with Virginia hosting the majority.

 D Corporate Image Assessment